-All of this discussion led Sue to realize that being able to use the gift card is as important as buying them.
+All of this discussion led Paula to realize that being able to use the gift card is as important as buying them.
 As a result, the team repeated the whole exercise for the Story to “Use a gift card”.

-They wrap up the session by discussing the needs of new publishers who Sue is talking to about working with the bookstore.
+They wrap up the session by discussing the needs of new publishers who Paula is talking to about working with the bookstore.
 They outline the rough shape of some stories to support the need, but don’t bother estimating them, saying that the talks with the publisher are still in early stages.

 Product Backlog Refinement is intended to help the team ensure that they truly understand the Product Backlog.

 - Greater Understanding: Telling people about something you want built makes it likely they don’t see the same thing you do.
-By engaging team members in refining the Stories, Sue helps grow a common understanding.
+By engaging team members in refining the Stories, Paula helps grow a common understanding.